Hasse norm principle for extensions of prime squared degree: Chevalley modules and their cohomology groups

 Let $G$ be a finite group.
-For a $G$-module, we mean a finitely generated abelian groups equipped with left actions of $G$.
-Moreover, a $G$-module which is torsion-free over $\Z$ is said to be a $G$-lattice.
+A \emph{$G$-module} refers to a finitely generated abelian groups equipped with left actions of $G$.
+Moreover, a $G$-module which is torsion-free over $\Z$ is said to be a \emph{$G$-lattice}.
 On the other hand, for a subgroup $H$ of $G$ and an $H$-module $M$, put $\Ind_{H}^{G}M:=\Hom_{\Z[H]}(\Z[G],M)$.
 We define a left action of $G$ on $\Ind_{H}^{G}M$ by the map

 \begin{prop}[{Mackey decomposition; cf.~\cite[Section 7.3, Proposition 22]{Serre1977}}] Let $G$ be a finite group, and $H$ and $D$ subgroups of $G$.
 Take a complete representative $R(D,H)$ of $D\backslash G/H$ in $G$.
 Consider an $H$-module $(M,\rho)$.
 Then the homomorphism of abelian groups